uviclibraries/rstudio/tidyverse-data.md

 download the following data we have prepared for you to use in this activity.

 Save the file in the same folder as your R script.
+This folder will be your working directory.

 </div>